Team Services (Inheritance)

 - Customize a process

-- Migrate a team project to an inherited process or to a core system process
+- Change team projects to use an inherited process or a system process

-- Add a new team project based on a core system or inherited process
+- Add a new team project based on a process

 - Set a process as the default when creating a team project